better-internet/radworks-grants/governance/README.md

 *Q: Can a committee member be ousted before the 6 month wave is over?*

 A: Yes.
 If there is a quorum to vote a member out via a multi-sig vote, they can be removed from the multi-sig/committee.

+*Q: This entire process looks complex, has lots of overhead, and seems less transparent than the true vision of web3?*

+A: I could not agree more.
+This is largely due to us launching the grants program before funding features (i.e. Drips) are online.

+We will keep this process for the 1st wave of grants.
+It will also help to inform us on the average line item costs of running such a program.

+But aim is to fully adopt Radicle's native financial rails to move towards a more programmatic, automated, and transparent process.